dieter-wilhelm/apdl-mode/README.md

 \`apdl-mode', mark it with \`i' and install it with \`x'.

-If you prefer the stable package archive instead of development versions exchange above package source with
+If you prefer the stable package archive instead of development versions, exchange above package source with

     (add-to-list 'package-archives
     '("melpa-stable" . "https://stable.melpa.org/packages/") t)